migpimenta/kafka-by-example/chapter2/README.md

 - ✅ Use Avro with Schema Registry for serialization
 - ✅ Handle schema evolution without breaking compatibility
 - ✅ Implement graceful shutdown and resource cleanup
-- ✅ Add structured logging and monitoring
-- ✅ Track and optimize consumer lag and end-to-end latency
 - ✅ Explain the trade-offs between throughput, latency, and durability

 ---